 2. In a small bowl, mix together the minced garlic, chopped rosemary, olive oil, salt, and pepper.

-See also How to cook hamachi collar in oven
+See also How long to cook chicken tenders in the instant pot

 3. Place the lamb roast in a roasting pan and rub the garlic and rosemary mixture all over the meat, ensuring it is evenly coated.